oisdk/Argo/Documentation/Relationships.md

 }
 ```

-We added the array as a property on out `Post` model.
+We added the array as a property on our `Post` model.
 Then we added a line to
-decode the comments array from the json.
-We use `<||` because it is an _Array_.
+decode the comments array from the JSON.
+Notice how we use `<||` instead of
+`<|` with `comments` because it is an _Array_.

-With the embedded comments array, the json may look like this:
+With the embedded comments array, the JSON could look like this:

 ```
 {